Click here to register

 Keynote Speakers: Pamela Cross and Marilyn Poitras

 Pamela Cross is a feminist lawyer; a well-known and respected expert on violence against women and the law for her work as a researcher, writer, educator and trainer.
-She works with women’s equality and violence against women organizations across Ontario.
-One of her key roles is as the Legal Director of Luke’s Place Support and Resource Centre.
 Read more about Pamela here.

 Marilyn Poitras is the Associate Director of the Native Law Centre at the University of Saskatchewan College of Law.
 Read more about Marilyn here.